saifaustcse/git-workflow-and-commands/README.md

        # Retrieve the changes to the Remote Repository and merge with the local branch.
        $ git pull origin [branch]

-       # Push the local specified branch to the Remote Repository.
-       $ git push origin [branch]

-       # Push all the branches to the Remote Repository.
-       $ git push origin --all

 6. ### Remote branch synchronization from local